ELGAS Knowledge Hub

 9. Dead or Dying Plants or Trees

-Plants are very sensitive to atmospheric changes.
+Plants can act as a home gas leak detector (gas leak sensor), as they are very sensitive to atmospheric changes.

-If there is no other obvious reason for the tree/plant problem and they are near or on top of a buried gas line, it is worth getting it checked with a gas leak detector.
+If there is no other obvious reason for the tree/plant problem and they are near or on top of a buried gas line, it is worth getting it checked with a home gas leak detector.

 A gas leak in house may even affect indoor plants.